Dean and Professor of Law

 College of Law Building, Room 209

-David A. Brennen, dean of the University of Kentucky College of Law, joined UK from the University of Georgia School of Law where he was a professor since 2006 and from the Association of American Law Schools (AALS) where he served a two year term as deputy director.
-Along with more than 15 years of experience in the classroom, Brennen is regarded as an innovator in the field of nonprofit law.
+David A. Brennen, dean of the University of Kentucky College of Law, joined UK in 2009 from the University of Georgia School of Law where he was a professor since 2006 and from the Association of American Law Schools (AALS) where he served a two-year term as deputy director.
+Along with nearly 20 years of experience in the classroom, Brennen is regarded as an innovator in the field of nonprofit law.
 He is a co-founder and co-editor of Nonprofit Law Prof Blog, founding editor of Nonprofit and Philanthropy Law Abstracts, co-founder of the AALS Section on Nonprofit and Philanthropy Law and a co-author of one of the first law school casebooks on taxation of nonprofit organizations.